Logo

 Harry Bridges was elected president of the San Francisco local in 1934 and president of the Pacific Coast District of the ILA in 1936.

-Harry Bridges led efforts to form Maritime Federation of the Pacific, which brought all of the maritime unions together for common action.
+Harry Bridges led the effort in 1935 to form the Maritime Federation of the Pacific, which brought together seven maritime unions for common action.

 Harry Bridges appealed and lost in District Court and the Court of Appeals.